 Building Better Homes – National Building Code

-The Australian Broadcasting Corporation recently published an article that emphasised the ongoing call from PWdWA, Council of the Ageing WA, and Shelter WA for the Western Australian Government to adopt the Livable Housing Design Standard mandated in the revised National Construction Code.
+The Australian Broadcasting Corporation recently published an article that emphasised the ongoing call from PWdWA, Council of the Ageing WA, and Shelter WA for the Western Australian Government to adopt the Liveable Housing Design Standard mandated in the revised National Construction Code.

 In the article, Christie shares her experience of waiting seven years for an accessible home and the substantial repair bill she now faces because her current home is too small to accommodate her wheelchair.